How to Create VLANs with MikroTik — The Proper Way (Bridge VLAN Filtering)

 add action=masquerade chain=srcnat

-If you are interested in the GNS3 lab, send me an email and I’ll gladly share it with you.
+If you’d like the GNS3 lab file, send me an email and I’ll share it.